 Att

-This is NOT an official North Okaloosa Planning Study website
+This is NOT an official Okaloosa County website

-Please visit the website and read the report about the vision we have for our county.
+Please visit the website and read the Final Report about the vision we have for our county.

 Feel free to tell the county “Don’t PJ Adams our North Okaloosa!”